One MRR, multiple currencies

 Are there any markets we should drop?
 Or currencies that we should no longer accept?
 These are hard but common questions.
 We’ve built this capability to help you answer them and make better decisions for your business. – Sebastian Sandoval Similä, Product Manager – Analytics

 At ChartMogul, one of our product development mantras is transparency creates trust.
 A few months ago, we added a feature to the “MRR by Plan” report, which clarifies how many customers have entered and left the segment during a specific period.
 This new release takes things a step further.
-We are committed to helping you understand changes in your data.
+We help you understand changes in your data.
 To make good decisions and grow your business you need to truly trust your subscription data.

 We’d love to hear your questions and feedback about the new “Exchange Rate Impact” row in your MRR movements table.
 Please share your thoughts and email us at firstname.lastname@example.org.